D-MAN-I/Project-1/README.md

 # Project-1: The Jeopardy Game

 ## Overview

-For project #1, I opted to undertake the Jeopardy game.
-I created a simplified, single-player version of this well known TV gameshow.
+For the student's first coding *'project'* experience, I opted to undertake the Jeopardy game.
+I created a basic, single-player version of the popular TV gameshow.

-When a player comes to the site, my hope is that the gamer finds a fun-filled, intuitive user experience.
+When a player comes to the site, my hope is for the gamer to find a fun-filled, intuitive user experience.

 **Live site:** <https://d-man-i.github.io/Project-1/>

 ## Technologies Used

 * Languages - HTML5, CSS3, Javascript (along with the JQuery library)
-* Design using methods taught during initial weeks of GA's SEI 21 program
+* Designed utilizing methodologies learned during initial weeks of GA's SEI 21 program
 * Project Planning & User Stories - [Trello](https://trello.com/invite/b/0tyWvH8L/a26ae8c77899c5466f494032c7c4198b/ga-sei-21-project-1)
-* Visual Studio Code v.1.33.0
+* (Code) Text Editor - Visual Studio Code v.1.33.0

 ## Features